java licensing

 With employee licenses, do we need to count processor licenses for licensing Java?

-You do not need to count processors with the new employee licensing model.
-Licensing is based solely on the number of employees as defined by the new metric.
+With the new employee licensing model, you do not need to count processors.
+Licensing is based solely on the number of employees defined by the new metric.

 Can I run Java on VMWare with an employee subscription?